Machine Learning for K-adaptability in Two-stage Robust Optimization: Introduction

-In this manuscript, we focus on the general $K$-adaptability case for which the only existing solution approach is the $K$-adaptability branch-and-bound ($K$-B\&B) algorithm of \cite{subramanyam2020k}.
-This approach, as opposed to the top-down partitioning of $\Z$ of \cite{bertsimas2016multistage} or \cite{postek2016multistage}, proceeds by gradually building up discrete subsets $\barZ_k$ of scenarios.
+In this manuscript, we focus on the general {MILP} $K$-adaptability case for which the only existing solution approach is the $K$-adaptability branch-and-bound ($K$-B\&B) algorithm of \cite{subramanyam2020k}. {Other methods to solve the $K$-adaptability problem have been proposed by \cite{hanasusanto2015k} that deals with binary decisions, and \cite{ghahtarani2023double} that assumes integer first-stage decisions}.
+The $K$-B\&B algorithm, as opposed to the top-down partitioning of $\Z$ of \cite{bertsimas2016multistage} or \cite{postek2016multistage}, proceeds by gradually building up discrete subsets $\barZ_k$ of scenarios.
 In most practical cases, a solution to \eqref{eq:sec1:k_adaptability_problem}, where $\y_1, \ldots, \y_K$ are feasible for large $\barZ_1, \ldots, \barZ_K$, is also feasible to the original problem.
 The problem, however, lies in knowing which scenarios should be grouped together.
 In other words, a decision needs to be made on which scenarios of $\Z$ should be responded to with the same decision.
 How well this question is answered, determines the (sub)optimality of $\y_1, \ldots, \y_K$.
 In \cite{subramanyam2020k}, a search tree is used to determine the best collection (see Section \ref{sec:background} for details).
 However, this approach suffers from exponential growth.

 We introduce a method for learning the best strategy to explore this tree.
 In particular, we learn which nodes to evaluate next in depth-first search \emph{dives} to obtain good solutions faster.
-These predictions are made using a supervised machine learning (ML) model.
+These predictions are made using a supervised machine learning (ML) model. {As the input does not range for different instance sizes, or values of $K$, as will be explained in future sections, the ML model does not require difficult architectures.
+Standard ML models, such as feed-forward neural networks, random forests, or support vector machines can be used for this work.}

 Due to the supervised nature, some \emph{oracle} is required to be imitated.
-In design of this oracle, we are partly inspired by Monte Carlo tree search (MCTS) \citep{browne2012survey}, which is often used for exploring large trees.
+In the design of this oracle, we are partly inspired by Monte Carlo tree search (MCTS) \citep{browne2012survey}, which is often used for exploring large trees.
 Namely, the training data is obtained by exploring $K$-B\&B trees via an adaptation of MCTS (see Section \ref{sec:tree_engineering}).
 The scores given to the nodes in the MCTS-like exploration are stored and used as labels in our training data.